-Macy's has always been known for supporting local SPCAs, and their dog appreciation doesn't end at monetary donations.
+Macy's has always been known for supporting local SPCAs, and this department store's dog appreciation doesn't end at monetary donations.

-Lush is one of the few cosmetic companies that refuses to test products on animals, and they extend an open-door policy to the same animals they're protecting.
+Who knew a cosmetic counter would be a pet-friendly store?
+Lush is one of the few cosmetic companies that refuse to test products on animals, and they extend an open-door policy to the same animals they're protecting.

 Eyeliner, mascara, and foundation have no business being on your dog's face, but that doesn't mean he can't help you pick out the perfect palette!